Moving to Australia from New Zealand?

 Pre-school/kindergarten wait lists

-Be aware they might not let you on the waitlist until you are actually present in Australia.
-If you get that response then just move on to the next pre-school, especially if you don’t have time to wait.
-Remember, getting on a waitlist is not free so don’t go too crazy (usually the fee is between $20 and $50).
+They might not let you on the waitlist until you are present in Australia.
+If you get that response, then move on to the next preschool, especially if you don’t have time to wait.
+Remember, getting on a waitlist is not free, so don’t go too crazy (usually the fee is between $20 and $50).

 In Australia, preschool is the year before children attend kindergarten at a primary school.
 Remember, Australia’s kindergarten is New Zealand’s year 1.
 See my Australian school’s post.

-Some pre-schools only accept children that are eligible to start kindergarten the following year.
-These are usually the schools that are located on the same grounds as the primary school.
-There are a few pre-schools that accept three-year-olds but usually require that the children be toilet trained before they will accept them.
+Some pre-schools only accept children who are eligible to start kindergarten the following year.
+These schools are usually located on the same grounds as the primary school.
+A few pre-schools accept three-year-olds but usually require that the children be toilet trained before they will accept them.

 Your child is not required to go to preschool.
 In fact, the legislation does not require your child to be in school until they have turned six on or before the cut-off date of July 31st.